jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 } );
 ```

 This obviously silly code just generates two random numbers and subtracts the smaller from the bigger.
-But what it does isn't the important part, rather how it's defined.
+But what's important here isn't what it does, but rather how it's defined.
 Let's focus on the object literal and function definition, as we see here:

 ```js
 runSomething( {